 Whether you are a lessor or lessee, your lease arrangements should be contained in a formal, complying lease agreement and reviewed by a legal professional.
 In our experience, many lease disputes arise when the terms of the lease are unclear or ambiguous, or the parties have not obtained independent legal advice about their rights and obligations under the lease.

 Leasing disputes can have serious implications on the cashflow of your business or the performance of your commercial investment.
-We can assist with:
+Our commercial law firm in Townsville can assist with:

 - drafting and reviewing retail and commercial leases